Skip to content

 Here is the list of organs available in Pl@ntNet and their definitions:

-Generally flat and green organ that grows on the stem of plants and that mainly serves to capture light to make the plant’s food through photosynthesis.
+A generally flat, green organ that grows on the stem of plants and serves primarily to capture light to make food for the plant through photosynthesis.

 Leaf icon

-Part of a plant that contains the reproductive organs and allows the production of seeds, often colored or remarkable.
+Part of a plant that contains the reproductive organs and allows for the production of seeds, often colorful or remarkable.

 Flower icon

-The organ resulting from the flower that contains the seeds and allows their dispersal.
+The organ derived from the flower that contains the seeds and allows for their dispersal.

 Fruit icon